dimitreOliveira/neural-reels/README.md

 ## How It Works

-The application follows an interactive, multi-step workflow managed by the an orchestrator agent.
+The application follows an interactive, multi-step workflow managed by the orchestrator agent.
 This agent guides the user through the creative process, ensuring the final output aligns with their vision.

 1.  **User Prompt**: The process begins in a chat interface where the user describes the video they want to create (e.g., "a video about the Roman Empire").
 2.  **Theme Definition**: The `ThemeDefinerAgent` analyzes the prompt and proposes a specific video theme (e.g., "The Rise and Fall of the Roman Empire").
 The user must approve this theme before the workflow continues.